Hammond City Hall, Room 304

 Hammond, IN 46320

 8:30am - 4:30pm

 Hammond Ordinance No. 7102 created the Hammond Department of Environmental Management (HDEM).
 Powers granted to the department are described in that Ordinance.

-The department consists of two divisions, the Air Pollution Control Division and the Solid Waste, Water and Noise Division.
-The department consists of 7 full-time staff members.
-In addition to the Director, the department has 3 engineers and 3 inspectors.
+The department consists of two divisions; the Air Pollution Control Division and the Solid Waste, Water and Noise Division.
+The department consists of 3 full-time staff members.
+In addition to the Director, the department has 2 engineers.

 Duties of our office include: